 The American Association of Orthodontics recommends that all children have an orthodontic evaluation by age 7.
 This check-up can catch a number of different problems in time for early orthodontic treatment to be effective.
 Tongue thrusting is one such problem that can be redirected if caught early.

 You are your child’s first defense against orthodontic problems that can hinder healthy teeth and a beautiful smile.
-Do not hesitate—contact our office to schedule a free consultation today to determine if your child is a candidate for early orthodontic preventative treatment.
+Do not hesitate—contact our office to schedule a Complimentary Consultation today to determine if your child is a candidate for early orthodontic preventative treatment.